Escape from Tomorrow: Reception

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 56% based on 87 reviews, with an average rating of 6/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 58% based on 88 reviews, with an average rating of 6/10.
 The site's critical consensus reads: "Conceptually audacious but only intermittently successful in execution, Escape From Tomorrow is nonetheless visually inventive and darkly surreal."
-On Metacritic, the film has a score of 58 out of 100, based on 27 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 58 out of 100, based on 27 critics, indicating "mixed or average" reviews.

-Before the Martin Luther King Day weekend was over, Escape from Tomorrow was being widely discussed by festival attendees.
+Before the Martin Luther King Jr. Day weekend was over, Escape from Tomorrow was being widely discussed by festival attendees.
 The New York Times and the Los Angeles Times both ran articles about the film and Moore.
 Much of the attention focused on the audacity of the filmmaking.
 Movies.com reported that people were already calling it "the ultimate guerrilla film".
 On the night of the premiere, Drew McWeeny wrote: